NDHSRK/AutomaticThresholding/README.md

 4. Determine the HSV saturation by iteration.

 After hue, saturation has the most effect on thresholding.
-To get the optimal parameters for saturation and value we start with a low saturation parameter of 62 and a low value parameter of 94, which are the minimum saturation and value levels for the full image.
+We start with a low  saturation parameter of 62, which is the minimum saturation for the full image.
 We then apply inRange(), OpenCV findContours(), and minAreaRect (to get RotatedRectangles) and check the results.
 What we're looking for is a single RotatedRectangle and a minimum number of low-area artifacts (specks).
 If the result is not in range then we change the saturation level either up or down and try again.

-For the full image of the blue sample, LRS0416110156762052820652107.png Final HSV inRange parameters:
-Hue low 107, hue high 121
+For the full image of the blue sample, LRS0416110156762052820652107.png, we get the following final HSV inRange parameters: hue low 107, hue high 121;
-Saturation threshold low 207
+saturation threshold low 207;
-Value threshold low 94
+value threshold low 94

 When we apply these HSV arguments to the full image of the single blue sample, including the reddish halo, we get the following binary result.